article

 The number we will not fake

 You will see confident figures like 'X% of entry-level tech jobs are remote.'
 We do not publish one, because no conflict-free source isolates the remote share of entry-level roles by occupation — so any such number is an estimate dressed as a fact.
 What we can give you is sourced and occupation-level (the telework rates above); the rest we flag as a gap rather than fill with a guess.
-That refusal is exactly what separates this from a seller's listicle.
+That refusal is exactly what separates this from a unsupported listicle.

 A realistic first-job game plan